The “C” Word

-In 2014 I was living in a beautiful part of the country, Santa Fe, and working as a photographer for travel blogs and magazines.
+In 2014, I was living in the beautiful city of Santa Fe and working as a photographer for travel blogs and magazines.

 I started having severe insomnia.
-I was finally able to get an appointment for a sleep center.
-Immediately the doctor suggested that I follow up with an eye doctor (because my vision had changed) or a neurologist.
+I was finally able to get an appointment at a sleep center.
+Immediately, the doctor suggested that I follow up with an eye doctor (because my vision had changed) or a neurologist.

 It ended up being a traumatic injury.
-I couldn’t walk, talk, read, write, feed myself and I was blind.
+I couldn’t walk, talk, read, write, feed myself, and I was blind.
 I remember being in the hospital.
 The nurses would leave the TV on for me because I was afraid of the darkness.
-Weeks later in the middle of the night, I remember seeing blobs, splotches, and burry images of colors.
+Weeks later, in the middle of the night, I remember seeing blobs, splotches, and blurry images of colors.
 My sight was returning!
 The colors were so bold, vibrant, almost psychedelic.

 I then remembered that I had a camera on my cell phone, an iPhone 4.
 I started taking photos.
 It was easy because there was only one button.

 I HAD to return to photography — it’s what saved me.
-Except the Nikon that I was using had too many buttons and lenses.
+Except that the Nikon that I was using had too many buttons and lenses.
 I was confused a lot.
 So I bought a simple snap-and-shoot.
-A few months later I upgraded to a Nikon CoolPix 900.
+A few months later, I upgraded to a Nikon CoolPix 900.

 Note: These photos are unedited because I needed to relearn Adobe again.